Human rights in Pakistan: Intolerance against Hindus and other minorities

 As of April 2012, Pakistan did not provide a legal system for registration of marriages for certain minorities including Hindus, Sikhs, Buddhists, Jains and Baháʼí.
 Denial of recognition of Hindu marriages is often used to intimidate and harass Hindus.
 Married Hindu women have been forcibly kidnapped and married to Muslims, and are left without legal recourse due to inability to prove their previous marriage.
 It also makes it difficult for Hindus to obtain the Computerized National Identity Card.

 The increasing Islamization has caused many Hindus to leave Hinduism and seek emancipation by converting to other faiths such as Buddhism and Christianity.
 Such Islamization includes blasphemy laws, which make it dangerous for religious minorities to express themselves freely and engage freely in religious and cultural activities.

 Minority members of the Pakistan National Assembly have alleged that Hindus were being hounded and humiliated to force them to leave Pakistan.
 Hindu women have been known to be victims of kidnapping and forced conversion to Islam.
 Krishan Bheel, one of a handful of Hindu members of the National Assembly of Pakistan, came into news recently for manhandling Qari Gul Rehman, who had repeatedly provoked him by making declaratory statements against his religion.

-Hindus in what is now Pakistan have declined from 23% of the total population in 1947 to 1.5% today.
-The report condemns Pakistan for systematic state-sponsored religious discrimination against Hindus through bigoted "anti-blasphemy" laws.
-It documents numerous reports of millions of Hindus being held as "bonded laborers" in slavery-like conditions in rural Pakistan, something repeatedly ignored by the Pakistani government.

 Separate electorates for Hindus and Christians were established in 1985—a policy originally proposed by Islamist leader Abul A'la Maududi.
 Christian and Hindu leaders complained that they felt excluded from the county's political process, but the policy had strong support from Islamists.
 In the aftermath of the Babri Masjid demolition Pakistani Hindus faced riots.
 Mobs attacked five Hindu temples in Karachi and set fire to 25 temples in towns across the province of Sindh.
 Shops owned by Hindus were also attacked in Sukkur.
 Hindu homes and temples were also attacked in Quetta.
 In 2005, 32 Hindus were killed by firing from the government side near Nawab Akbar Bugti's residence during bloody clashes between Bugti tribesmen and paramilitary forces in Balochistan.
 The firing left the Hindu residential locality near Bugti's residence badly hit.